Addiction Treatment in Lowell, Massachusetts

 Addiction treatment often begins with preventative measures, and these are generally run by community-based providers through state and federal grants.
-The Massachusetts Opioid Abuse Prevention Coalition (MOAPC) seeks to educate the public on the hazards of opioid abuse and misuse, funding groups such as Drug Free Greater Lowell.
+The Massachusetts Opioid Abuse Prevention Coalition (MOAPC) has sought to educate the public on the hazards of opioid abuse and misuse, funding groups such as Drug Free Greater Lowell.
 Providing resources, educational information, and treatment resources, this community-based coalition aims to improve the overall health of the community by addressing opioid abuse at its root.

 Locally, the Lowell Public Health division of the City of Lowell works with community partners and organizations to educate the public and offer preventative resources.
 The Greater Lowell Health Alliance (GLHA) operates a collaborate Substance Abuse and Prevention (SUP) Task Force to minimize drug and alcohol use among youth and adults within the local community.

 There are several prescription drug and unwanted medication drop boxes and kiosks throughout the Commonwealth where people can dispose of medications safely and anonymously to ensure that they are not misused or diverted.
 The City of Lowell has an unwanted medication disposal kiosk at the Lowell Police Department.